iamericfletcher/awesome-power-automate-learning-resources/readme.md

 ## Articles

+- [Common Filters for Microsoft Flow: A Reference Chart for Users of all Kinds](https://blog.ion.works/2019/03/17/common-odata-filters-for-microsoft-flow-a-reference-chart-for-users-of-all-kinds/) - When you need to grab items from SharePoint using Microsoft Flow, sometimes you don’t need EVERY item.
+Here are a few filters you can apply to get just what you’re looking for.

 - [Microsoft Power Automate section of C# Corner](https://www.c-sharpcorner.com/technologies/power-automate) - Various Microsoft Power Automate related source code samples, articles, tutorials, and tips.

 ## Blogs